-Identify theft is on the rise.
-In 2020, the U.S. Federal Trade Commission received 1.4 million identity theft reports, double the amount in 2019.
+Nearly 33% of Americans have been victims of identity theft attempts at some point in their lives.
+In 2021, the U.S. Federal Trade Commission received 1.4 million identity theft reports, with credit card fraud being the most common.
 If criminals obtain your personal identifying information, it can wreak havoc on your finances, particularly your credit.

 Identify theft is a crime where someone steals your personal and financial information for their financial gain.
 These criminals commonly steal your information through credit card fraud, social media fraud, hacking, phishing, and impersonation.
 Criminals often target your personal identifiable information (PII), such as a birth certificate, social security number, passport information, date of birth, credit and bank account numbers, and your phone number.
 With this information, criminals can create new bank accounts in your name, withdraw money from your bank accounts, and hack into other private accounts.
 By taking certain precautions to protect your PII, you can avoid identity thieves from committing fraudulent activities in your name.
 Follow these tips for guarding your information against others.

 1 – Review credit card and bank statements frequently